Schönberg, Plön

 Schönberg (/de/) is a municipality in the district of Plön, in Schleswig-Holstein, Germany.
 It is situated on the Ostsee coast, approx. 17 km northeast of the state capital Kiel, and 26 km north of Plön.
-The formerly unincorporated town, became a part of the Probstei district on January 1, 2008, which already had its seat in Schönberg.
+The formerly unincorporated town became a part of the Probstei district on January 1, 2008, which already had its seat in Schönberg.

-Schönberg, Neuschönberg, Schönberger Strand, Brasilien (meaning Brazil), Kalifornien (meaning California) and Holm lie in the municipality.
+Schönberg, Neuschönberg, Schönberger Strand, Brasilien (meaning 'Brazil'), Kalifornien (meaning 'California') and Holm lie in the municipality.
 The names Brasilien and Kalifornien go back to the traditional names of the beaches.
-The name Kalifornien arose because of a piece of a ship which washed up on the shore, bearing the name "Kalifornien".
+The name Kalifornien arose because of a piece of a ship which washed up on the shore, bearing the name.